Depictions of The Egyptian Queen

 Monica Bellucci's Cleopatra

-Angelina Jolie is rumored to play Cleopatra in an upcoming movie about Cleopatra.
-So far no word on any other casting or crew of any kind though Ang Lee wants to direct.
-The only thing that is attached to this project is Jolie.
+Angelina Jolie has been rumored to play Cleopatra in an upcoming movie about Cleopatra for over a decade.
+So far no word on any other casting or crew of any kind, though Ang Lee wants to direct however this is unlikely at this point.
+The only thing that is attached to this project is Jolie and even that is questionable.

 A Poll for the Queen of Egypt